Gaelincho/csv-diff-py/README.md

 (you can see that the id's are in different positions, it doesn't matter)

-- executing the script with the arguments "value2,value3", will output something like this:
+- executing the script ( `python3 script.py testcsv value2,value3` ), will output something like this:

 ```
 --> 3 diff found